-In conversation: Julius Linnenbrink
+In the studio: Julius Linnenbrink

 Julius Linnenbrink on his first and last brushstroke and the hustle in between.
 From his studio in Berlin, the artist talks to Super Super Markt on how his paintings come to life, how they evolve over time and what he likes in other people's paintings.